-Through generous support from Catch Together, The Wave Foundation received 110,000 lbs. of Alaskans Own sustainable Alaskan seafood, including sablefish, lingcod, and salmon.
-This fish was distributed to a variety of communities, including the Tribal Nation communities outlined above and nonprofit food insecurity organizations in OR, WA & AK.
+Through generous support from Catch Together, The Wave Foundation received 117,500 lbs. of Alaskans Own sustainable Alaskan seafood, including sablefish and lingcod.
+This fish was distributed to a variety of communities, including the Tribal Nation communities outlined above and nonprofit food insecurity organizations in Oregon and Washington.

-A donation of 55,000 lbs. of sustainable Alaskan salmon went to Alaska's active-duty military members and their families on bases and through deliveries to remote locations via the Armed Services YMCA of Alaska where military members have limited food access.

-In addition, over 7,500 lbs. of Alaskan seafood (from Alaskans Own/Northline Seafoods) was distributed to 500+ Tribal Nation and Indigenous families and Elders in the Anchorage/Kenai, AK area.
+An additional donation of 64,000+ lbs. of sustainable Alaskan salmon, sablefish, and halibut went to Alaska's active-duty military members and their families on bases and through deliveries to remote locations via the Armed Services YMCA of Alaska where military members have limited food access.
+In addition, over 12,000 lbs. of Alaskan Bristol Bay sock-eye salmon (from Alaskans Own/Northline Seafoods) were distributed to 500+ Tribal Nation and Indigenous families and Elders in the Anchorage/Kenai, AK area.